7eXx/download-station/README.md

 # Download Station
 This repository contains some useful tools for download:
+   - [x] Plex
    - [x] Transmission
    - [x] Pyload
-   - [ ] Amule
+   - [x] Amule
    - [ ] XdccDownload

 All these tools are implemented as docker containers.